Search Free Virginia Divorce Records & Dissolutions of Marriage

 If the records are required urgently, then the Virginia Health Department offers expedited delivery with help from VitalChek Network.
 An extra service charge applies.

-The Division of Vital Records, under the Department of Health, is the major authority that maintains divorce records.6
+The Division of Vital Records, under the Virginia Department of Health, is the major authority that maintains divorce records.6

 Although the cross-state search is wide, individuals who are interested in narrowing down their search can access divorce records at the county level, as every county in Virginia may have its independent repository, three of which are discussed below.